Skip to main content

 Let's skip the marketing fluff and answer the only question that actually matters: why should you, a real human with a real to-do list, care about the Fast-Flux Detection tool?
 Here's the plain-English version, written the way you'd hear it from a friend who happens to do this for a living.

 Fast-flux detection is a key input for blocking phishing and malware C2 traffic.
-Unlike static threat feeds that list known-bad domains, fast-flux detection catches active infrastructure before it lands in a feed.
+Unlike static threat feeds that list known-bad domains, fast-flux (fast-flux DNS (Domain Name System)) detection catches active infrastructure before it lands in a feed.
+ASN (Autonomous System Number) diversity is the primary signal that distinguishes a botnet (many ASNs, many countries) from a CDN (Content Delivery Network) (few ASNs, anycast edge) — combining it with TTL (time to live) and rotation analysis dramatically reduces the false positives that plague naive fast-flux detection.
 Complements the domain-threat check by adding behavioral analysis to reputation-based lookup.

 Picture this in real life.
-Imagine a threat intelligence analyst.
-Here's the situation they're walking into: Confirm a newly reported suspicious domain is using fast-flux hosting, strengthening the case for blocking and takedown.
+Imagine an SOC analyst.
+Here's the situation they're walking into: A domain has surfaced in SIEM alerts.
+Run the endpoint to distinguish botnet rotation from CDN (Content Delivery Network) rotation: ASN (Autonomous System Number) diversity (Holz AS-fraction (Autonomous System fraction)), known-CDN allowlist, residential-ISP PTR (pointer (reverse DNS) record) signature, and double-flux (double-flux DNS (Domain Name System)) NS rotation are aggregated into a single verdict.
+A domain whose IPs sit on Cloudflare (AS 13335) is correctly classified as `is_cdn_rotation: true`, not fast-flux (fast-flux DNS) — eliminating the noise that makes most fast-flux tooling unusable.
 Without the right tool, that person would be stuck copy-pasting between five browser tabs, reading documentation written for engineers, and crossing their fingers that the answer they cobble together is correct.
 With the Fast-Flux Detection tool, the same person gets a clear answer in seconds — no spreadsheets, no guessing, no waiting for someone on the infrastructure team to free up.

 Three questions this tool answers in plain English.
 If any of these have ever crossed your mind, the Fast-Flux Detection tool is built for you: